 Consistent with COPPA and out of the abundance of caution and respect for your child‘s privacy, we do not collect, use or disclose personal information of children below the age of 13 (child or children), whether or not obtained from the child, unless we obtain verifiable consent from a parent or legal guardian done so via a parental consent system, namely a registration form.
 The registration form will explain what information we are collecting, including but not limited to your child‘s first and last name, street address, child‘s school email, child or parent‘s/guardian‘s personal email, child‘s cell phone number, grade, age, date of birth, gender and the name of the student who recruited your child, how we plan to use this information, how the parent/guardian can provide consent, and how the parent/guardian can revoke consent.

 [Future Business Leaders of America, Inc., 1912 Association Drive, Reston, VA 20191-1591 or firstname.lastname@example.org]

 Teacher Consent in lieu of a Parent/Guardian: With regard to school-based activities, COPPA allows teachers and school administrators to act in the stead of parents to provide consent for the collection of personal information from children.
 Schools should always notify parents about these activities.
 For more information on parental rights with respect to a child‘s educational record under the Family Educational Rights and Privacy Act (FERPA), please visit the FERPA site.

-FBLA-PBL does not collect more information than needed to allow children under 13 to participate in FBLA-PBL and we are committed to protecting your privacy.
+FBLA does not collect more information than needed to allow children under 13 to participate in FBLA and we are committed to protecting your privacy.